carlpaton/DockerCompose/README.md

 To spin up the entire echo-system run ./compose.sh

+Once you have run ./compose.sh above and then stop the services for what ever reason you can start just the Database and API with ./start.sh

-This script makes use of the following containers/steps:
+This script ./compose.sh  makes use of the following containers/steps:

 ## compose-db
 * postgres:9.6-alpine
+* from my notebook I could connect to http://192.168.31.129:54320/

 NOTE: